 Both export volume and export prices rose in June

-The value of Finnish exports increased by five per cent in June according to foreign trade statistics provided by Finnish Customs.
-The value of Finnish exports was slightly over 4.9 billion euros.
-Export prices increased by 0.6 per cent and export volume by 5.2 per cent.
-In January-June exports diminished by five per cent.
+The value of Finnish exports of goods increased by two per cent in June year-on-year according to international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was almost 5,1 billion euros.
+Export prices increased by 2.0 per cent and export volume by 0.9 per cent.
+In January-June exports increased by 15 per cent.

-The value of imports increased by three per cent in June and was slightly over 4.6 billion euros.
-Import prices decreased by 3.5 per cent while import volume increased by 8.6 per cent.
-In January-June, the total import value decreased by one per cent compared to the previous year.
+The value of imports increased by nine per cent in June and was over 5.1 billion euros.
+Import prices increased by 2.1 per cent and import volume by 8.8 per cent.
+In January-June the total import value increased by 13 per cent compared to the previous year.

 Table 1.
 Total development (e million)

 Table 2.
 International trade indexes

 |Unit value index|